 This report includes all your account activity—grouped by month—up to the most recent full day.
 Account activity includes charges, refunds, fees, and disputes, divided into the sections below.
 It can be downloaded from your account’s Data settings.

-All amounts are expressed in the currency of the bank account that transfers are sent to.
-If you make use of separate bank accounts to receive transfers in different currencies, the report will include separate information for each transfer currency.
+All amounts are expressed in the currency of the bank account that payouts are sent to.
+If you make use of separate bank accounts to receive payouts in different currencies, the report will include separate information for each payout currency.

 Monthly activity summary

-The first section of the monthly summary report provides a breakdown of your account balance, excluding transfers and transfer failures:
+The first section of the monthly summary report provides a breakdown of your account balance, excluding payouts and payout failures:

 - Dispute Reversals